- LoginAccess your ApplicationOr learn more about our programmes and applyAccess MyINSEAD

-This intensive core curriculum gives you a foundation in the fundamental practices of business including finance, accounting, marketing, economics, leadership, strategy, business ethics, and broad management skills essential to succeed in any career.
+The intensive MBA core curriculum gives you a foundation in the fundamental practices of business including finance, accounting, marketing, economics, leadership, strategy, business ethics, and broad management skills essential to succeed in any career.

-The first period consists of five courses that form the basis for INSEAD's innovative curriculum.
-These courses, taught from an international perspective, include the basic concepts of microeconomics, financial reporting, statistical tools and decision heuristics, valuation and investments, and managing individuals and working in teams.
+The first period consists of six courses that form the basis for INSEAD's innovative curriculum.
+These MBA subjects, taught from an international perspective, include the basic concepts of microeconomics, financial reporting, statistical tools and decision heuristics, valuation and investments, and managing individuals and working in teams.

 The purpose of this course is to increase your effectiveness and skill in observing, understanding and leading behaviour in organisations.
 It is a class in applied behavioural science, which takes ideas and frameworks from psychology, social psychology and sociology and explores their implications for leadership and managerial practice.
 It is also designed to launch your study group at INSEAD and turn it into a laboratory for your personal learning.
 Sessions cover issues such as: communication in organisations; the role of individual differences in explaining behaviour; influence in a group setting; giving and receiving feedback; managing work; negotiation; and leadership.